jkaputin/20230501_git_basics/README.md

 - 'git status': tell you things about what's going on in git
 - 'git add': add a file to the staging area
 - 'git commit': commit changes from staging area to git repo
+- 'git commit -m "message": add msg as you commit